googlemaps/flutter-navigation-sdk/README.md

   * For iOS, enable "Maps SDK for iOS" by selecting "ENABLE".

 * Generate an API key at <https://console.cloud.google.com/google/maps-apis/credentials>.

-> [!IMPORTANT]
-> [Apply API restrictions](https://developers.google.com/maps/api-security-best-practices#api-restriction) to the API key to limit usage to "Navigation SDK, "Maps SDK for Android", and "Maps SDK for iOS" for enhanced security and cost management.
-This helps guard against unauthorized use of your API key.

 * Add your API key to the Flutter project using [these instructions for the corresponding Android and iOS files](https://developers.google.com/maps/flutter-package/config#step_4_add_your_api_key_to_the_project).